RLButch/Group-3-project-Covid-19-analysis/README.md

 On March 11 2020 the World Health Organisation (WHO) declared the novel coronavirus (COVID-19) a worldwide pandemic.
 This pandemic declaration for COVID-19 is still active.

 The project's primary goal is to analyse COVID-19  data and gain insights into the new and cumulative cases and deaths around the world.
-Which countries are still hotspots for COVID-19 and which countries have gotten the disease under control.
+Which countries are hotspots for COVID-19 - identifying the top ten countries by cases and deaths.

 Globally, as of 5:56pm CEST, 28 June 2023, there have been 767,518,723 confirmed cases of COVID-19, including 6,947,192 deaths, reported to WHO (source:WHO).